Hazards Planning Center

 Chad Berginnis

 Chad Berginnis became executive director of ASFPM in July 2012, after joining the association staff as associate director in 2011.
-Since 2000, he served the association as Insurance Committee chair, Mitigation Policy Committees' coordinator, vice chair and chair.
-He has a Bachelor of Science in natural resources from Ohio State University.
-Since 1993, his work has focused on floodplain management, hazard mitigation and land use planning at the state, local and private sector level.
+Since 2000, he served the association as Insurance Committee chair, Mitigation Policy Committees' coordinator, vice chair, and chair.
+He has a Bachelor of Science in Natural Resources from Ohio State University.
+Since 1993, his work has focused on floodplain management, hazard mitigation, and land use planning at the state, local, and private sector levels.
 As a state official, Berginnis worked in the Ohio Floodplain Management Program and was Ohio's state hazard mitigation officer.
-As a local official, Berginnis administered planning, economic development and floodplain management programs in Perry County, Ohio.
+As a local official, Berginnis administered planning, economic development, and floodplain management programs in Perry County, Ohio.
 In the private sector, he was the national practice leader in hazard mitigation for Michael Baker Jr. Inc.

 The Infrastructure Investment and Jobs Act: A Primer for Planners and Floodplain Managers